liuyunxiong/rtmpsharp/readme.md

 # rtmp-sharp (v0.2) [![NuGet](https://img.shields.io/nuget/v/rtmpsharp.svg?style=flat-square)](https://www.nuget.org/packages/rtmpsharp)

-`rtmp-sharp` is a fast and lightweight RTMP + RTMPS library for .NET Desktop and .NET Core.
+`rtmp-sharp` is a fast and lightweight data-oriented RTMP(S) library for .NET Desktop and .NET Core.
 [Install from NuGet](https://www.nuget.org/packages/rtmpsharp), or compile from source.

 This library is currently stable and used in production, serving more than 1 billion requests every month, as well as in many other large sites and applications, especially in the video game streaming and League of Legends spheres.

 Commercial support is optionally available: email [hello@unyaa.com](mailto:hello@unyaa.com) for more information.